Google’s cookie ban was pushed back to late 2023

 Many cookies, such as “_ga”, “_gid”, use naming schemes that aren’t intuitive for the average user.
 A Cookies Policy allows you to be transparent and describe their purpose.
 It’s also where you can link to the third-party privacy and/or cookies policies, and include any additional information, such as the contact details for data protection enquiries or information on how visitors can delete cookies from their devices.

 Assuming you allow visitors to access your website without accepting the cookie consent, the prompt needs to remain unintrusive to their experience.
-You still have to make sure visitors intuitively spot and understand your pop-up, but if it covers half of the web page before they interact with it, the pop-up wouldn’t be fully compliant.
+You still have to ensure visitors intuitively spot and understand your pop-up, but if it covers half of the web page before they interact with it, the pop-up wouldn’t be fully compliant.

 Another common occurrence on websites that break the law is the usage of suggestive colours or design choices to influence the user.
 Regardless of your brand guidelines, the options within the prompt should use the same styling.

 If the information you get from the usage of cookies can identify a person, you must also comply with GDPR rules.
-This applies even you can only identify the person indirectly.
+This applies even if you can only identify the person indirectly.

 Even a seemingly random anonymous user identifier is “personal data” under GDPR.
 That’s because anonymous identifiers often refer to other data that can be used to identify a person – directly or indirectly.